 - Add a New Version to the project, and check the Is Prerelease box to mark the version as

 alpha, if needed.
 Please note that this automatically changes the project’s version schema to semantic.
+When publishing a new version of the file locally, make sure that the custom location does not already include a file with the same proposed version number.
 For more details about project versioning, check the About Automation Projects page.

 - In the Certificate Signing section, add a local Certificate Path next to the Certificate box.
 Furthermore, add the Certificate Password and an Optional Certificate Timestamper if needed.
 For more details, check out the Signing Packages page.

 .p12 certificate extensions are accepted for signing projects.